New Music Reviews: Anna B Savage and The New Pornographers

 Continue as a Guest feels a little less ebullient than the band’s best work, perhaps reflecting its less organic origins.
 But the craftsmanship is still there, as are the harmonies of Newman, Neko Case, and Kathryn Calder.
 There are strong songs – the creatively titled ‘Pontius Pilate’s Home Movies’ moves along on a strong groove and a memorable hook, while ‘Firework in the Falling Snow’ thrives on its gentle tension.
 There are also pretty mellow tunes like ‘Bottle Episodes’ and the pretty harmonies of ‘Last and Beautiful’.
 But the band’s hit rate is lower thank usual – the title track is dull and the uncharacteristically straightforward sentiments of ‘Cat and Mouse with the Light’ spoil a promising tune.

-Continue as a Guest is worthwhile, but Newman and company have released a string of better records earlier in their career.
+Continue as a Guest is worthwhile, but Newman and company released a string of better records earlier in their career.

 Anna B Savage